sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 Installing your distribution onto the disk
 ---------------------------------------------
-We will use the virt-install command to get the distribution installed onto the disk image.
+We will use the ``virt-install`` command to get the distribution installed onto the disk image.

-To use qcow2:
+To install Fedora on a qcow2 disk image:

 .. sourcecode:: bash

     virt-install --name base_server --ram 1024 --cdrom=./Fedora-20-x86_64-netinst.iso \
     --disk path=./server.qcow2,format=qcow2

-To use raw:
+To install Ubuntu Server on a raw disk image:

 .. sourcecode:: bash